Do Capacity Constraints Constrain Coalitions?: Strong Price of Stability

 \begin{proof} Consider the game of $n$ agents depicted in Figure \ref{fig:SPoS_n_2}.
 We divide the network into two parts.
 The first part, which we refer to as the upper part of the network, contains the paths that go from $s$ to $t$ through the nodes $v_1, \ldots, v_{n-2}$.
 In the upper subgraph, there are $n-1$ edges that cost $0$ and $n-1$ edges that cost $1$.
 The second part, which we refer to as the lower part of the network, contains the edge connecting $s$ and $t$ directly, and the two paths that go from $s$ to $t$ through node $u$.
 The upper part of the network can be used by at most $n-1$ agents, so one of the agents must use the lower part of the network.

-We show that the only SE in this game are profiles in which each agent pays $1$: $n-1$ agents use $n-2$ edges of cost $0$ and one edge of cost $1$, and the last agent uses the edge that goes directly from $s$ to $t$ and costs $1$.
-First, we claim that such profiles are SE by considering the possibly profitable deviations.
-The only way an agent's cost can get lower than $1$ is if the agent shares the edge $(s,u)$ with another agent.
-However, such a deviation would require another agent to use a path that costs $1 + \frac{\epsilon}{2}$, and that agent could not benefit from the deviation.
+We show that the only SE in this game are profiles in which each agent pays $1$: $n-1$ agents use the upper part of the network.
+Each one of them uses a different edge of cost $1$ and $n-2$ edges of cost $0$.
+The last agent uses the edge that goes directly from $s$ to $t$ and costs $1$.
+We show that these profiles are SE by considering the possibly profitable deviations.
+There are two possible paths that cost less than $1$.
+The first such path requires the agent to share the edge $(s,u)$ with another agent, and then use the left edge $(u,t)$.
+However, a deviation of this kind would require another agent to use the path $(s,u,t)$ that goes through the right edge $(u,t)$.
+That path costs $1 + \frac{\epsilon}{2}$, and the agent using it could not benefit from the deviation.
+The other path that costs less than $1$ is the path that goes only through the edges that cost $0$.
+However, these edges are used to their maximum capacity, and any coalitional deviation that allows an agent to use a path of cost $0$ will not be profitable for one of the participating agents.
 Since there are no profitable deviations, the profiles are SE, and their social cost is $n$.

 Now, we show that all other profiles are not SE.
 In every other profile in which only one agent uses the lower subgraph, one of the agents who use the upper part of the network pays at least $2$.
 This agent can deviate to one of the lower paths and reduce her cost.
 Therefore, these profiles are not SE.
 Every profile in which there are two agents using the lower subgraph cannot be a SE either.
 In such profiles, the agents that use the upper part of the network will only use the edges that cost 0 and will not participate in any deviation.
-The remaining two agents always have a profitable deviation: In every NE, one of them will use the edge that costs 1.
+The remaining two agents always have a profitable deviation: In every NE, one of them will use the edge $(s,t)$ that costs 1.
 However, this agent's cost can be reduced by sharing the edge $(s,u)$ with the other agent, so that one of them pays $\frac{1+\epsilon}{2}$ and the other pays $1+\frac{\epsilon}{2}$ instead of $1+\epsilon$.
 It remains to prove that the profiles in which three agents use the lower subgraph are not SE, but these are not even NE, as one of the agents can benefit by deviating to a path consisting of edges of cost 0.

 So far we have shown that the social cost of every SE is $n$.
 The optimal profile uses the edges that cost $0$, and the two paths that go through node $u$.
 The social cost of this profile is $1.5+\epsilon$, hence it holds that $SPoS = \frac{n}{1.5+\epsilon} = \Omega(n)$. \end{proof}